byterubpay/byterub-site/_posts/2017-03-12-overview-and-logs-for-the-dev-meeting-held-on-2017-03-12.md

 **\<fluffypony>** moneromooo: no I was asking if that's what you meant, you said "suprious" :)
 **\<moneromooo>** Or if you require "proper C++", then you should require "proper C" when comparing maintainability of both.
 **\<moneromooo>** Oh yes, spurious.
-**\<fluffypony>** well look, I'd like Monero to become a collection of well written, well documented libraries, with bindings in many languages
+**\<fluffypony>** well look, I'd like ByteRub to become a collection of well written, well documented libraries, with bindings in many languages
 **\<hyc>** yes, fine.
 **\<endogenic>** spurious arguments really get a pony going
 **\<moneromooo>** :D